-&lt;sup>11 FAO.
+13 FAO.
 2015.
 The State of Food Insecurity in the World - Meeting International Hunger Targets: Taking Stock of Uneven Progress.
 Rome.

-&lt;sup>12 FAO.
+14 FAO.
 2013.
 The State of Food Insecurity in the World - The Multiple Dimensions of Food Insecurity.
 Rome.

-- 20. Although SDG 2 lies at the core of WFP's mandate, it is clear that no single agency or entity owns any of the SDGs.
-To achieve progress on all the goals, including zero hunger, partnerships will be required that span across sectors and areas of expertise within countries and among partners, including WFP and the other Rome-based agencies. - 21.
+- WFP to establish unique strengths and capacities for building resilience for food security and nutrition. - 20.
+WFP's new planning architecture builds on its existing strengths and experience across WFP's dual mandate and its commitment to prioritizing the needs of the most vulnerable in support of the 2030 Agenda.
+This architecture involves the formulation of a series of interrelated documents and processes starting with the Strategic Plan (2017-2021), the Corporate Results Framework (CRF), the Policy on Country Strategic Plans and a revamped financial framework.
+These comprehensive frameworks and tools will equip WFP to design and deliver efficient and effective emergency responses and coherent, strategy-focused portfolios that maximize impact at the country level. - 21.
+The new Strategic Plan (2017-2021) provides the overall framework for WFP's contribution to achieving zero hunger.
+It prioritizes two goals SDG 2 on achieving zero hunger, and SDG 17 on partnering to support implementation of the 2030 Agenda while contributing to other SDGs depending on country contexts and national priorities.
+WFP has five Strategic Objectives, which relate to SDGs 2 and 17, and eight Strategic Results. - 22.
+Although SDG 2 lies at the core of WFP's mandate, it is clear that no single agency or entity owns any of the SDGs.
+To achieve progress on all the goals, including zero hunger, partnerships will be required that span across sectors and areas of expertise within countries and among partners, including WFP and the other Rome-based agencies. - 23.
 The new CRF will consolidate the current Strategic Results Framework and the Management Results Framework to provide a holistic view of both operational and management results.
-WFP will link its performance planning, monitoring and reporting system to the CRF while ensuring alignment to the Strategic Plan (2017-2021). - 22.
+WFP will link its performance planning, monitoring and reporting system to the CRF while ensuring alignment to the Strategic Plan (2017-2021). - 24.
 To achieve the objectives of the 2030 Agenda, each country will determine, under government leadership, its own priorities and targets and the actions required to reach these.
 Similarly, WFP's Strategic Plan will be translated into country-level action through enhanced country strategic planning.
-In implementing the Strategic Plan (2017-2021), WFP will work closely with national stakeholders and United Nations country teams to determine how best to support national strategies to achieve zero hunger across contexts, making the necessary links across sectors and ensuring coherence with and support of countries' broader strategies. - 23.
+In implementing the Strategic Plan (2017-2021), WFP will work closely with national stakeholders and United Nations country teams to determine how best to support national strategies to achieve zero hunger across contexts, making the necessary links across sectors and ensuring coherence with and support of countries' broader strategies. - 25.
 WFP's revamped financial framework and the associated country portfolio budget will provide a clear link from corporate strategy to resourcing for country-level results to activity-based resourcing.
 The supportive financial framework and a budgeting structure with clear links to the results framework will enhance transparency and accountability in determining WFP's contribution to zero hunger and the 2030 Agenda.